Home > Candy > Cookie Butter Fudge

 • A saucepan with a couple of inches of water – brought to a low boil.

-• A mixing bowl set on top of the saucepan to melt the chocolate – and the bowl does not touch the water!
+• A mixing bowl is set on top of the saucepan to melt the chocolate – and the bowl does not touch the water!

 And we only need a few ingredients.
 Let’s see …